Oscar Ringle

-Oscar Louis Ringle (April 12, 1878 – November 4, 1945) was an American politician and lawyer.
+Oscar Louis Ringle (born Oscar Johan Ludwig Ringle; April 12, 1878 – November 4, 1945) was an American lawyer and Democratic politician from Wausau, Wisconsin.
+He served one term in the Wisconsin State Assembly, representing Marathon County during the 1913 term.
+Later he served as district attorney of Marathon County.

+His father, John Ringle, and grandfather, Bartholomew Ringle, also served in the legislature.

+Biography

 Born in Wausau, Wisconsin, Ringle received his bachelor's degree from the University of Wisconsin–Madison and his law degree from the University of Wisconsin Law School.
 He then practiced law in Wausau, Wisconsin.
 In 1913, Ringle served in the Wisconsin State Assembly as a member of the Democratic Party.
 Then in 1933 and 1934, Ringle was elected District Attorney of Marathon County, Wisconsin.
 Ringle was appointed postmaster of Wausau, Wisconsin in 1937.
 His grandfather, Bartholomew Ringle and father, John Ringle, had previously served in the Wisconsin legislature.